GrayedFox/multidict/README.md

   personality/mood/unicorn mojo
 - personal dictionary shared across all languages: if shizzle is a word for you in English, one assumes you probably annoy your friends with it in German too (my nizzle)
+- drag and drop languages inside the language bar to set your primary/default language and spell check language order
 - easily view and manage all custom words: you can view any word added to your personal dictionary in the Multidict sidebar any time you please
 - proximity based suggestions! suggestions are ordered based on how "close" they are to the misspelt